-APM has a long history of setting time aside each year to plan out the coming year’s path for success, and we wanted to share a few tips with you.
+APM has a long history of setting time aside each year, and throughout the year to plan and create a path for success.
 We believe that the more intentional we are about what we want to accomplish, the more likely it is that we’ll achieve our goals.

 We also believe that in a rapidly changing industry like ours, it’s necessary to review and reset course more often than once a year.
 That’s why we suggest making a 90-day plan for mortgage loan officers to achieve their overall yearly goals.
 We refer to this as your 90-day sprint.

 Micro-specific goals and 90-day strategies can help you reach your larger goals more effectively.
 They save you from getting overwhelmed by the overall goal and keep the plan manageable.